willdone1337/greens/README.md

 # Green Threads Scheduler

 This project implements a high-level abstraction of working green threads in C++.
-It provides a scheduling mechanism for managing green threads, allowing for efficient concurrent execution within a single process.
+It provides a scheduling mechanism for managing green threads, allowing for efficient concurrent execution within a single process and currently support only single thread.

 ## Overview